-For the purposes of section 15(3) of the Act, a vehicle is released if the vehicle is left in an accessible position near an entrance to the storage yard.
+For the purposes of section 15(3) of the Act, a vehicle is released if the vehicle is left in an accessible position in an area described in regulation 9F(1)(b).

+[Regulation 10 amended: SL 2026/53 r.
+10.]

 11. Moving stored vehicle

 (1) This regulation applies if a vehicle that has been towed in the conduct of a regulated towing business is moved from a storage yard in circumstances referred to in section 16(3)(c) of the Act.